-Leafleting shall be defined as distributing stacks of campaign material to one establishment (e.g. leaving stacks of handbills in a departmental office or dropping handbills from the top of the student union).
+Leafleting shall be defined as distributing stacks of campaign material to one establishment (e.g. leaving stacks of handbills in a departmental office or dropping handbills from the top of the student union.
+The campaign material in question will be defined as being smaller than an eight and one half inches by eleven inches (8 1/2" X 11")).